muratk3n/thirdwave/en/README.md

 ---

-Gold is deemed as "safe haven" during downturns (as in macro, not in currency scare) , it is prefered during such times.
+Gold is deemed as "safe haven" during downturns (as in finance/liquidity, not in currency scare, end-of-the-world sense) , it is prefered during such times.

 Once possibility of growth appears, rates go up, gold goes down.